-- (1) An application for a pilotage provider's licence in relation to a port is to be made to, and in the form approved by, the port authority and is to be accompanied by a fee of \$1 000. - (2) If satisfied that an applicant has appropriate qualifications and experience to provide pilotage services in the port, the port authority may issue a pilotage provider's licence to the applicant. - (3) A pilotage provider's licence has effect for the period set out in the licence subject to - (a) payment to the port authority (except in respect of the year in which the fee referred to in subregulation (1) is paid) by the person who holds the licence of an annual fee of \$1 000; and - (b) any conditions or restrictions that the port authority imposes and sets out in the licence.
+- (1) An application for a pilotage provider's licence in relation to a port is to be made to, and in the form approved by, the port authority and is to be accompanied by a fee of \$1 000. - (2) If satisfied that an applicant has appropriate qualifications and experience to provide pilotage services in the port, the port authority may issue a pilotage provider's licence in relation to that port to the applicant.

+- (3) A pilotage provider's licence has effect for the period set out in the licence subject to - (a) payment to the port authority (except in respect of the year in which the fee referred to in subregulation (1) is paid) by the person who holds the licence of an annual fee of \$1 000; and - (b) any conditions or restrictions that the port authority imposes and sets out in the licence. - (4) The fees referred to in subregulations (1) and (3)(a) are not payable by a person in relation to - (a) an application for a pilotage provider's licence in relation to the Port of Ashburton or the Port of Dampier that is made to the Pilbara Ports Authority; or - (b) a pilotage provider's licence in relation to the Port of Ashburton or the Port of Dampier issued by the Pilbara Ports Authority.